 If my state won’t ban all abortions, what are the limits to abortion?

-Because Idaho has a “trigger law” banning almost all abortions that would go into effect immediately after Roe, Idaho’s other, lesser limitations and regulations currently in their law on abortion would no longer be necessary.
+Because Idaho bans almost all abortions, Idaho’s other, lesser limitations and regulations on abortion are no longer be necessary.

 Exceptions to any limitations

 Are there any exceptions to those limitations placed on abortion?